DigitalPublishingToolkit/Money-Lab-Reader/md/3_2-Weber.md

 episodes by the CCs respective field of application, giving specific meanings to the term *complementarity* in each.

-### a) Complementarity With Respect to Specific Currency Denominations
+### a) Complementarity with Respect to Specific Currency Denominations

 Examples include small denomination coins privately issued by shops and bars to overcome shortage of small change in times when the availability